Chapter 4 : Chapter 4

-“I said that out loud didn’t I?” he nods.
+“I said that out loud didn’t I?” he nodded.

-“I’m just being myself, April.” he smiles lightly and turns back to his work.
+“I’m just being myself, April.” he smiled slyly, turning back to his work.

-I slam my books in front of Fred in the Great Hall with aggravation.
+I slammed my book in front of Fred with aggravation, in the great hall.

 “I hate DADA.
 I suck at nonverbal spells.”
-I roar with frustration.
+I roared with frustration, yanking at my hair.

 “Who’s you partner?”

 “Albus.”
-I lie my head on the table.
+I laid my head against the table.
 “I feel sorry for him.”

 “Because.”
-Fred adds, trying to amend himself.
-“He has to work in the presence of an angel.
+Fred added, trying to amend himself, “He has to work in the presence of an angel.
 How does one concentrate with you sitting right by their side?”

 “Weren’t you supposed to meet Cameron?”
 Fred reminded.

 Fred’s eyes widen and he starts scratching the back of his head.
 This was a common habit from him being nervous.
 “What!
-I don’t know any-anything.”
-He stutters.
+I don’t know any-anything.
+He’s your friend.”
+He stuttered.

-I lean forward and whisper, “Bullocks.
-I know, that you know, that Cam likes who know who.”
+I leaned forward and whisper, “Bullocks.
+I know, that you know who Cam likes!”

 “Cameron likes Voldemort?”
-Fred exclaims.
+Fred exclaimed.
 “You are out of your mind.”